LaPingvino/openteacher/README.md

 ## License

-OpenTeacher is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Recuerdo is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Copyright © 2025 Joop Kiefte
+Based on OpenTeacher © 2010-2023 OpenTeacher Team

 ## Documentation